chef-rojo/GroMi/README.md

 - Android
 - iOS

-This is just the start...
-Forever a work in progress, and I look forward to seeing what we can accomplish, together.
+I look forward to seeing what we can accomplish, together.

 As always, happy growing.

 -Drew